danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.9/index.md

 1. Run the following query, which returns the average number of daily streams for each of the 16 regions:
     ```sql
-    select Region, avg(Streams) from spotify.songs group by Region
+    SELECT Region, avg(Streams) FROM spotify.songs GROUP BY Region
     ```

 2. See if you can write a query that returns the artists who have had at least one song with more streams on a day than the average of all the 16 regions.